dansmyers/IntroToCS/Labs/8-Sequences.md

     return SUITS[suit]
 ```

 Put the code below in `cards.py`, then complete the `rank` function that takes a card number as input and returns its associated rank.
+Tip: think about using the mod operator.
 ```
 """
 Simulating a deck of 52 playing cards